mikemorcerf/github-explorer/README.md

 Released in 2020.
 This project is under the MIT license.

+# :clap: Acknowledgment

+Thanks to [Rocketseat](https://rocketseat.com.br/) for supporting the community and sharing amazing tech content.

 Made with ♥ by [Michael de Morcerf e Moura](https://github.com/mikemorcerf) [:bowtie: Say hi!](https://www.linkedin.com/in/michaelmoura/)